 A platform isn’t a new concept, it is simply a way of building something that is open, inclusive, and has a strategic focus.
 Think of the difference between a roadside store and a shopping center.
 The mall has many advantages in size and scale and every store benefits from the marketing and promotion done by others.
 They share infrastructure and costs.
 The mall owner could have tried to have it all by building one big store, but it would have missed out on the opportunities to collect rent from everyone and benefit from the diverse crowds that the tenants attract.

-The ability to leverage the network effects of a platform is something that the technology industry learned long ago—and perfected.
 Apple learned this the hard way in the 1980s when it created the first versions of the Macintosh.
 It built its own proprietary, closed, hardware, operating system, and applications.
 Bill Gates, on the other hand, realized that key to power and profit was the operating system and a thriving ecosystem.
 He designed Microsoft Windows as an open system in which other players could provide the hardware and software.
 The more programs that ran on Windows, the more users wanted it, and therefore more developers created applications.
 Windows became a near monopoly the 90s—while Apple came close to bankruptcy.

 Fortunately for Apple, by 2007, Steve Jobs had figured out Microsoft’s advantage.
 He built the iPhone App Store and iTunes as open platforms on which other players could provide content.
 The top five mobile phone carriers—Nokia, Samsung, Motorola, Sony Ericsson, and LG—had owned 90 percent of the industry’s profits.
 Yet Apple was able to leap ahead and capture literally all of this.